lkcormack/rat-clustering/DataWranglingNotes.md

 Each time rats are released into the box, I'm calling that a "run" – a single video recording

+Within a run, each rat does a "trial"

 A set of identical runs (e.g. n=3 rats), I'm calling that that a "block"

 A set of blocks with different rat numbers in each block is an "expermient".
 So, the data we're working on now is one experiment, the "baseline experiment".